• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 In supercharged situations like this, it's neither the duty nor the responsibility of the player to worry about some little old lady in Podunkville and whether she'd be offended.

 Why would you blame the player?
 He wasn't in an interview situation.
-He said fuck.
+He said fork.
 Wow.

 If NBC wanted to catch the on-ice flavour of a Stanley Cup victory, they succeeded.
 Perfectly.